 Once it’s dry, you will be AMAZED at how clean it will feel!!

-Is Bicarbonate Soda safe to use on my body?
+Is bicarbonate of soda safe to use on my body?
 What if I get it in my eyes or genitals?

-If it goes in your eyes it may sting a little because it’s “sandy” but it won’t for long if you wash it with some water.
+If it goes in your eyes it may sting a little but it won’t hurt for long if you wash it with some water.

-Well I have been “training” my hair for years now to not have to wash it too frequently.
-When I used to use normal shampoos it would get greasy after just 24 hours, with store-bought natural shampoos I got it down to washing it every 2 days, and with soda I now wash my hair just once a week and it stays super clean!
+I have been “training” my hair for years now to not have to wash it too frequently.
+When I used to use normal shampoos it would get greasy after just 24 hours.
+With store-bought natural shampoos, I went down to washing it every 2 days.
+With bicarbonate soda shampoo I now wash my hair just once a week and it stays super clean!